-- Downloadable teachers’ guide to NIGHT BECOME DAY: CHANGES IN NATURE (coming soon)
+- GLOSSARY for NIGHT BECOMES DAY: CHANGES IN NATURE

-- Books to pair with NIGHT BECOMES DAY for kids who want to learn more (coming soon)
+- BOOK PAIRINGS for NIGHT BECOMES DAY for kids who want to learn more (coming soon)

 Here are some of the conferences, courses, and blogs I recommend.
 Clicking the titles will take you to websites for more information.

 - Society of Children’s Book Writers and Illustrators (SCBWI): This professional organization helps writers improve their craft and build community.
 It sponsors local, regional, and national conferences.
 I have been an active member since 2011.

 - Institute of Children’s Literature: When I began writing for children, I enrolled in a mentoring program with the Institute of Children’s Literature.
 The course provided a valuable introduction to the business of children’s publishing.
 They also offer a convivial podcast!

 - Highlights Foundation Workshops: I attended a Highlights workshop on crafting picture-book biographies.
 I met friends there who have enriched my literary life.
 The setting is idyllic, and the food is phenomenal.